-As far as fingerboards go, I shall soon be offering Bog Oak, which is
+For fingerboards, I shall soon be offering Bog Oak, which is as

 from my (all too) rare holidays, I always reply promptly to all e-mail

-So, if you do not receive a prompt reply, please 'phone me
+So, if you do not receive a prompt reply, please feel free to 'phone me

 For existing owners